 If a debt collector violates the FDCPA, debtors (or their family and friends, if contacted) can sue and potentially win a court case.
 Rulings in favor of a debtor may require the following payments from third-party debt collectors and possibly creditors themselves:

 - Statutory damages of up to $1,000

 A judge in such a case may issue injunctive rulings that forbid the third-party debt collector from calling or sending letters to the debtor.
-Such rulings can be avoided in the first place if third-party debt collectors comply with the FDCPA.
+Such rulings can be avoided in the first place if third-party debt collectors remain compliant with the FDCPA.

-If you're a creditor, make sure your collection agency abides by the FDCPA.
-And if you're a debtor, you have recourse – while debts are scary, they're not the end of the world.
+If you're a creditor, make sure your collection agency stays in line.
+And if you're a debtor, you have recourse; while debts are scary, they're not the end of the world.